- What is World Book Day?

 Early contact with your local bookseller is recommended to find out what their plans are for £1 Book stock.
 If your school is in an isolated position, you may wish to consider contacting your nearest bookshop to find out if they might be able to help you.
 You may also wish to organise a book club or fair; please note that Book Clubs and Fairs do not stock the £1 Books.

-A. Please visit the Participating Bookshops section on this site in early 2012 for a complete list.
-Details are given on the list so that you can check before travelling to make your purchase.
-Most large chains – WH Smith, Waterstone’s, Blackwells etc and many independent booksellers are participating, as are a number of school book clubs – Puffin, Scholastic, Usborne Books At Home and Books for Children.
+A. Please visit www.booksellers.org.uk/bookshopsearch.
+Details are given so that you can check before travelling to make your purchase.
+All major supermarkets – Asda, Tesco, Morrisons, Sainsbury’s, Marks & Spencer and most large bookshop chains – WH Smith, Waterstones, Eason etc and hundreds of independent booksellers are participating, as are a number of school book clubs – Scholastic and Usborne Books At Home.

-Q14.
-I am a BFPO school, am I entitled to a pack free of charge?
+Q16.
+I am a BFPO school, am I entitled to a Resource Pack free of charge?

 Registering pre-school establishments – see the pre-school section on this site